Alexey Morosov

-Alexey Morosov (born September 26, 1974, in Bishkek) is a contemporary artist, who lives and works in Italy.
+Alexey Viktorovich Morosov (Алексей Викторович Морозов; born 26 September 1974) is a contemporary artist, who lives and works in Italy.
 He studied under Lev Kerbel and Hugo Maniser and became known for installations, sculpture, and paintings that reinterpret Hellenistic art.
 A full member of the Russian Academy of Arts since 2013.

 Biography

-Alexey Morosov was born on September 26, 1974, in Bishkek, Kirghiz SSR.
+Alexey Morosov was born on 26 September 1974 in Bishkek, Kirghiz SSR.
 He studied architecture in Frunze Polytechnic Institute, but moved to the RSFSR before obtaining a diploma.
 In 1992, he won one of the main prizes of the 2nd Saint Petersburg Biennale of Contemporary Art.
 In 1999, he graduated from the Moscow Surikov State Academic Institute of Fine Arts, where he studied under the renowned Soviet sculptor Lev Kerbel and the drawer Hugo Maniser, who became his long-term mentors and friends.
 He also spent a year in Provence studying French sculpture and practicing with terracotta.
 Upon returning from France, he got close to Timur Novikov, the founder of the neo-academic New Academy of Fine Arts.

 In 2011, Morosov presented 60 works from 10 years of his career in his first solo museum exhibition named Antologia in the Marble Palace of the Russian Museum in Saint Petersburg.

 Since 2006, Morosov has spent most of his time in Italy, mastering the use of Carrara marble, casting bronze sculpture exclusively in Italian workshops, and drawing inspiration from Italian culture.
 In the mid-2010s, Morosov moved permanently to Italy and settled in Lucca.